nwpray/react-forms-system/README.md

 ### Managed Form

-A managed form lets you manage the state of the form yourself in a HOC around your `<Form />`
+A managed form lets you manage the state of the form yourself

 ```jsx
 import React from 'react';